National Liberation Front of Tripura: History

 In accordance with its stated goal of turning Tripura into the "land of Tripura free of Bengalis", the NLFT has told tribal communities to do act cleansing Tripura from Bengalis.
 This has caused the Bengali, Jamatia tribesmen and the predominantly animist Reangs to oppose the NLFT.

-On August 7, 1998, 4 senior leaders of the Rashtriya Swayamsevak Sangh (RSS) were kidnapped by the NLFT, and all 4 of them are now said to be dead.
+On 7 August 1998, 4 senior leaders of the Rashtriya Swayamsevak Sangh (RSS) were kidnapped by the NLFT, and all 4 of them are now said to be dead.

 In early 2000, 16 Bengali Hindus were killed by the NLFT at Gourangatilla.
 On 20 May 2000, the NLFT killed 25 Bengali Hindus at the Bagber refugee camp.
 In August 2000, a tribal Hindu spiritual leader, Shanti Kali, was shot dead by about ten NLFT guerrillas who said it wanted to convert all people in the state to Christianity.

 In December 2000, Labh Kumar Jamatia, a religious leader of the state's second largest Hindu group, was kidnapped by the NLFT, and found dead in a forest in Dalak village in southern Tripura.
 According to police, rebels from the NLFT wanted Jamatia to convert to Christianity, but he refused.
 A local Marxist tribal leader, Kishore Debbarma, was clubbed to death in Tripura's Sadar by militants from the Biswamohan faction of the NLFT in May 2005.

 In 2001, there were 826 reported terrorist attacks in Tripura, in which 405 people lost their lives and 481 kidnappings were made by the NLFT and related organizations such as the Christian All Tripura Tiger Force (ATTP).
 Nagmanlal Halam, secretary of the Noapara Baptist Church in Tripura, was arrested for and confessed, under torture from police, to providing munitions and financial aid to the NLFT from 1998 until 2000.

 The BBC reported in 2005 that independent investigations as well as confessions from surrendered members showed that the NLFT had been making and selling pornography to finance their activities.
 This includes DVDs of pornographic films made by the group with tribal men and women kidnapped and forced to participate in sex acts while being filmed.
 The movies are dubbed into various languages and sold illegally throughout the region for a profit.
 Statements from former members and one report state that the NLFT has a history of sexually abusing tribal women.

-Though there are doubts arising as it was a paid propaganda.

-According to the Institute for Conflict Management, approximately 90% of the NLFT's attacks were against Bengali's.

 Factions

-The NLFT was originally started by Dhananjoy Reang in March of 1989.
-Reang was removed from his position by a coup in 1993.
-After the coup, the group was briefly led by Nayanbasi Jamatiya, and then Biswamohan Debbarma took command, but some continued to follow Nayanbasi.